311ankit/MPL/README.md

 # MPL
-Mobile premier leage Spring boot Code
+Mobile premier league Spring boot Code

 Please run below commands to run the project.
 I am assuming you will have maven and java 1.8 version install in you local system.
 If maven is not install please visit the below link: